Demonising Justin Gatlin

 • This media release was originally published by the international federation of football associations (FIFA) on 17 March 2017.
 To access the original, please click here.

-The adjudicatory chamber of the independent Ethics Committee chaired by Mr Hans‑Joachim Eckert has banned...
+The adjudicatory chamber of the independent Ethics Committee has banned Mr Gordon Derrick, the President...